Anoncheg1/emacs-unmodified-buffer1/README.md

 1) compare buffer content by length to unmodified state.
 2) compare current line with line in unmodified buffer.
 3) compare all hashes of lines - it is 1) step stored as cache
-4) compare full buffer to a string if 1) and 2) was successful.
+4) compare full buffer to a string if 1), 2) and 3) was successful.

+So, we never restore buffer without full comparision with saved copy.

 ## Configuration:
 ```elisp